Lisbon Metro

 The Lisbon Metro opens at 6:30 am and closes at 1 am.
 However, note that certain stations close before this time.

-The Lisbon Metro has two drawbacks; the first is that it's difficult to change lines since there are very few intersections between them.
-The second is that it doesn’t run past some of the most popular tourist attractions in the city or breathtaking neighborhoods, such as Belém.
+The Lisbon Metro has two drawbacks.
+The first is that it's difficult to change lines since there are very few intersections between them.
+The second is that it doesn’t run past some of the most popular tourist attractions in the city or important neighborhoods, such as Alfama or Belém.

 These two inconveniences make the subway less useful for tourists.
-In most cases, you’ll find the trams or buses handier and a great way to discover the city.
+In most cases, you’ll find the trams or other methods of transport necessary to use or handier.